 In the YMCA’s Diabetes Prevention Program focuses on behavior changes that can improve the health of participants.
+Take this assessment to determine your risk level and then contact Devyn at (814) 899-9622 to discuss eligibility.

 The YMCA’s Diabetes Prevention Program is a one year, community-based program where participants work in a small groups with a trained Lifestyle coach in a relaxed, class room setting.
 In 25 sessions, participants learn how to incorporate healthier eating, moderate physical activity, problem-solving and coping skills into their daily lives.